Mazin1977/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/g0iQdEm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-sign in as admin to change the status, priority, department, and sometimes sla status you can assign the ticket to some agent
+sign in as admin to change the status, priority, department, and sometimes sla status, you can also assign the ticket to some agent

 </p>
 <br />